Lidl Deals

 Don't have a Lidl near you?
 Try Sainsbury's similar fruit and veg box.

-• New and existing users of the Lidl Plus app (download via App Store or Google Play) in England, Wales and Scotland will receive a 10% off voucher when spending £250 in a calendar month – up to a maximum of £20.
-If you spend £150 in a month, Lidl told us you will qualify for a free item which is currently an own-brand cleaning product.
-If you spend £100 in a month, you will get a £2 off coupon.
+New and existing users of the Lidl Plus app (download via App Store or Google Play) in England, Wales and Scotland will receive a 10% off voucher when spending £250 in a calendar month – up to a maximum of £20.
+If you spend £100 in a month, Lidl told us you will qualify for a free own-brand item, and then again if you spend £150.

 Lidl Plus is also available in Northern Ireland, but tends to have different offers.